August 11, 2022

 It’s important to conduct evaluations for your training courses.
 You’ll be able to gain insights from the course metrics and results to further improve your programs.
 That’s why having a Course Evaluation template would be beneficial in the long run for your instructional designers.

 You can gather feedback and opinions with the help of EdApp’s survey templates.
 There are four types of these templates: free text, multiple-choice, slider, and quadrant matrix.
-Each template serves a different purpose and you can use them accordingly to your evaluation needs.
+Each training program design template serves a different purpose and you can use them accordingly to your evaluation needs.
 For example, if you want in-depth feedback, then the free text slide is a good choice.
 You can place these survey templates at the end of courses to get immediate feedback.

-Storyboard templates are useful for providing a logical framework for learners to organize their thoughts before writing.
+Instructional design storyboard templates are useful for providing a logical framework for learners to organize their thoughts before writing.
 This instructional design template makes sure important details aren’t forgotten or left behind.
 Additionally, using storyboard templates is a great way to present visually appealing information.
 They’re also ideal for demonstrating logical learning sequences and linear processes.

 The Learning Design Canvas template, developed by Instructional Design Center, delivers the important elements of a learning plan into a visually impressive single document.
-This instructional design template is developed based on modern instructional design and user experience design principles.
+This course design template is developed based on modern instructional design and user experience design principles.
 You can use this template to navigate your learning program easily and get your team members, customers, and stakeholders on the same page.

 Connecting concepts and key information can better demonstrate its importance to learners.
 Similarly, associating concepts together can help retain information better.
 EdApp has relationship templates for varying use cases.
 From reordering concepts to connecting images together, you’re sure to find a relationship template that suits your objectives.